 Results 1–10 of 11 for "Fact Sheet"X related to "‘Grand Challenges’ offers blueprint for..."
-Refine Your Search Refine Your Search TopicChildren (5)Teens (4)Health disparities (2)Lesbian, gay, bisexual, transgender (2)Sexuality (2) 12 more... [+] ADHD (1)Aging (1)Anxiety (1)Autism (1)Disability (1)Education (1)Law & psychology (1)Learning & memory (1)Race (1)Socioeconomic status (1)Stress (1)Therapy (1)Hide detailsDocument TypeFact SheetXYear2011 (1) Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 2.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
-Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 3.Fact Sheet: Health Disparities and StressTypes of stress and how chronic stressors affect health disparities among racial/ethnic groups.Fact Sheet 4.The Elder Justice Act (S. 1070/H.R.
-1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 5.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 6.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)7.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 8.Cancer in Children and AdolescentsThe term “habit disorders” includes thumb sucking, nail biting, hair pulling and tics (such as shoulder, head and elbow jerks, eye blinking, twitching or squinting of the eyes and jerking of the mouth and cheek).Fact Sheet 8.Type 1 Diabetes Mellitus in Children and AdolescentsYouth with type 1 diabetes are at elevated risk of depression, anxiety disorders, eating disorders and diabetes-related distress, as well as possible effects on cognitive function.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Fact Sheet"X related to "‘Grand Challenges’ offers blueprint for..."
+Refine Your Search Refine Your Search TopicChildren (4)Teens (3)Anxiety (1)Education (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Safety & design (1)Socioeconomic status (1)Hide detailsDocument TypeFact SheetXYear2011 (1) Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 2.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet 3.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 4.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 5.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)6.Psychosocial Adjustment and Psychopathology Assessment Resource SheetMeasures of psychosocial adjustment and psychopathology: internalizing or externalizing rating scales, broad-band rating scales (i.e., measures with a broad coverage of psychological adjustment constructs), and self-related rating scales.Fact Sheet 7.Habit Disorders and Tics in Children and AdolescentsThe term “habit disorders” includes thumb sucking, nail biting, hair pulling and tics (such as shoulder, head and elbow jerks, eye blinking, twitching or squinting of the eyes and jerking of the mouth and cheek).Fact Sheet 8.Type 1 Diabetes Mellitus in Children and AdolescentsYouth with type 1 diabetes are at elevated risk of depression, anxiety disorders, eating disorders and diabetes-related distress, as well as possible effects on cognitive function.Fact Sheet 9.Hemophilia in Children and AdolescentsHemophilia is a hereditary bleeding disorder caused by inadequate production of coagulation factors essential for effective blood clotting.Fact Sheet 10.Cancer in Children and AdolescentsFacts about pediatric cancer including health and psychosocial consequences, evidence-based assessment and psychological interventions.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Fact Sheet"X related to "‘Grand Challenges’ offers blueprint for..."